jotadram6/VBF_DM_ANA_CODE/README.md

     ./Analyzer infile outfile
 ```

 All of the parameters are stored in PartDet/.
-To convert old config files to new config files, run
+To convert old config files (called BSM3GAnalyzer_CutParameters.in to new config files, run
 ```
-    python convert_config.py <OLD CONFIG FILE>
+    python convert_config.py /path/to/BSM3GAnalyzer_CutParameters.in
 ```